britram/taps-transports/draft-ietf-taps-transports.md

 NORM is an IETF standards track protocol specified in {{RFC5740}}.
 The protocol was designed to support reliable bulk data dissemination to receiver groups using IP Multicast but also provides for point-to-point unicast operation.
 Its support for bulk data dissemination includes discrete file or computer memory-based "objects" as well as byte- and message-streaming.
 NORM is designed to incorporate packet erasure coding as an inherent part of its selective ARQ in response to receiver negative acknowledgements.
 The packet erasure coding can also be proactively applied for forward protection from packet loss.
 NORM transmissions are governed by the TCP-friendly congestion control.
 NORM's reliability, congestion control, and flow control mechanism are distinct components and can be separately controlled to meet different application needs.

 ### Protocol Description

-[EDITOR'S NOTE: needs to be more clear about the application of FEC and packet erasure coding; expand ARQ.]

 The NORM protocol is encapsulated in UDP datagrams and thus provides multiplexing for multiple sockets on hosts using port numbers.
 For purposes of loosely coordinated IP Multicast, NORM is not strictly connection-oriented although per-sender state is maintained by receivers for protocol operation. {{RFC5740}} does not specify a handshake protocol for connection establishment and separate session initiation can be used to coordinate port numbers.
 However, in-band "client-server" style connection establishment can be accomplished with the NORM congestion control signaling messages using port binding techniques like those for TCP client-server connections.